Korg DW-8000

-The Korg DW-8000 is an analog synthesizer released in 1985.
-It blends FM waveforms with an analog filter and amplifier, followed by a digital delay for adding echo effects.
+The Korg DW-8000 is a hybrid digital-analog synthesizer released in 1985.
+It blends digital waveforms with an analog filter and VCA, followed by a digital delay for adding echo effects.
 It boasts eight-note polyphony and its keyboard is equipped with velocity sensitivity and aftertouch.

 Background

 The DW-8000 was released shortly after Korg's previous polysynth, the DW-6000, and built upon its predecessor's sound engine by enhancing it with velocity sensitivity, a digital delay effect, and expanded eight-voice polyphony.
 It also introduced 16 digital waveforms, doubling the DW-6000's eight, along with an arpeggiator, an additional key assign mode, additional modulation waveforms, and an "auto-bend" feature.

 Sounds and features

 The DW-8000 features a five-octave keyboard with aftertouch capabilities affecting modulation, filter, and volume, alongside 64 preset slots, a joystick, an arpeggiator, and MIDI.
 The front panel features two buttons for program and parameter selection, numeric keys for choosing program and parameter numbers, and a data slider with +/— buttons for more precise parameter editing, echoing the design used on the Korg Poly-61, Korg's first synthesizer with digital controls.

 DW-8000 waveforms are illustrated on the front panel.

 The DW-8000 employs Korg's Digital Waveform Generator System (DWGS), which features sampled waveforms stored across four 256 Kbit ROM chips.
 These waveforms range from standard synth shapes like sawtooth, square, and sine, to more complex sounds including bells, clavinets, acoustic and electric pianos, organs, guitars, and saxophones.
 A unique sample is utilized for each octave, and the waveforms were created using additive synthesis, which were then encoded onto the ROM chips.
 The DW-8000 features two oscillators, offering controls to modify their relative volumes and detune the second oscillator, creating a rich chorus-like effect.